plastikcam.com Diana Original or Debonair or Classic Revue

 Lomographische AG in Vienna launched the Diana F+ in the original 120 format.
 The medium-format Diana F+ is has become a system camera, with interchangeable lenses, flashes, and film backs.
 It has two formats, the original 16 frame 42x42mm, and a 12-frames-per-film 52x52mm.
 Features such as a tripod socket and a shutter lock were added.

-The camera shown is the first Diana model without flash.
-It's branded Revue, a Foto Quelle brand, which was a widely known chain of stores and a source for cheap photo gear in every major city in Western Germany.
-The camera was sold for DM 4 (€2, $2,20 today, $1 in those days) or bundeled with 7 rolls of film for DM 9,25 which let you get the camera nearly for free.
+The cameras shown are the first Diana model without flash and with the wider apertures.
+One is branded Debonair, the other Revue, a Foto Quelle brand, which was a widely known chain of stores and a source for cheap photo gear in every major city in Western Germany.
+The Revue camera was sold for DM 4 (€2, $2,20 today, $1 in those days) or bundeled with 7 rolls of film for DM 9,25 which lets you get the camera nearly for free.

 Its main features are: